Chorionic villus sampling

 How the Test is Performed

-CVS can be done through the cervix (transcervical) or through your belly (transabdominal).
+CVS can be done through the cervix (transcervical) or through the belly (transabdominal).
 Miscarriage rates are slightly higher when the test is done through the cervix.

 The transcervical procedure is performed by inserting a thin plastic tube through the vagina and cervix to reach the placenta.
-The provider uses ultrasound images to help guide the tube into the best area and then removes a small sample of chorionic villus tissue.
+Your health care provider uses ultrasound images to help guide the tube into the best area for sampling, and then removes a small sample of chorionic villus (placental) tissue.

 How to Prepare for the Test

-Your health care provider will explain the procedure, its risks, and alternative procedures such as amniocentesis.
+Your provider will explain the procedure, its risks, and alternative procedures such as amniocentesis.

 You will be asked to sign a consent form before this procedure, and you may be asked to wear a hospital gown.

 The morning of the procedure, you may be asked to drink fluids and refrain from urinating.
-Doing so fills your bladder, which helps the doctor see where to best guide the needle.
+Doing so fills your bladder, which helps your provider see where to best guide the needle.

-Tell your health care provider if you are allergic to iodine or shellfish, or if you have any other allergies.
+Tell your provider if you are allergic to iodine or shellfish, or if you have any other allergies.

-The ultrasound doesn't hurt.
-A clear, water-based conducting gel is applied to your skin to help with the transmission of the sound waves.
-A hand-held probe called a transducer is then moved over the area.
-In addition, your health care provider may apply pressure on your abdomen to find the position of your uterus.
+The ultrasound does not hurt.
+A clear, water-based gel is applied to your skin to help with the transmission of the sound waves.
+A hand-held probe called a transducer is then moved over your belly area.
+In addition, your provider may apply pressure on your abdomen to find the position of your uterus.

-The cleansing solution will feel cold at first and may irritate your skin if not washed off after the procedure.
+The gel will feel cold at first and may irritate your skin if not washed off after the procedure.

 Some women say the vaginal approach feels like a Pap smear with some discomfort and a feeling of pressure.
 There may be a small amount of vaginal bleeding following the procedure.